 Tipping of the Iceberg

 Spring is in the air.
-Our pale pale legs are in a matter of months threatening to make an appearance one more.
-ALSO, it is when thousands of fragile, suffering humans are handing over everything they own to pile into precarious boats heading for Europe.
+Our pale legs are in a matter of months threatening to make an appearance once more.
+Also, it is when thousands of fragile, suffering humans are handing over everything they own to pile into precarious boats heading for Europe.

 This is desperation.